sanjeevmishra391/Core_Java/README.md

 JVM is responsible for executing the java program line by line, hence it is also known as an interpreter.
 ![image](https://user-images.githubusercontent.com/56467938/211314614-bec45e86-532d-4139-abc8-9fcd3e2230b1.png)

+## Important Notes:

+- Java is case sensitive
+- Java execution starts with main() method.
+- main() method should have signature as `public static void main(String args[])` -

+## Run Java program using ternminal

+1. Locate the file and make sure you are in the same folder in which file is located.
+2. Run `javac File.java`.
+This will compile and create the bytecode of the program (.class)
+3. After compiling the program, run `java File` command.